Channel Characterization and Performance of a 3-D Molecular Communication System with Multiple Fully-Absorbing Receivers: Derivation of the Recursive Hitting Probability equation

 \section{Derivation of the Recursive Hitting Probability equation}

 First notice that, for $ N=2 $, \cite[Eq.
 19]{sabu2020a} and \cite[Eq.
 20]{sabu2020a} state that

 Solving \eqref{eq2rx1} and \eqref{eq2rx2} gives

-The proof argument is the same for any value of $N$.
-However, for simplicity, we present the argument for $N=3$.
-Here, the hitting probability of an IM that was supposed to hit FAR$ _{1} $ within time $ t $ but is hitting either FAR$ _{2} $ or FAR$ _{3} $ is given by
+Now, let us add one more FAR to have a system of $ N=3 $ FARs.
+Here, the hitting probability of an IM that was supposed to hit FAR$ _{1} $ in the presence of FAR$ _2 $ within time $ t $ but is hitting FAR$ _{3} $ is given by